RogueRope/docs/content/docs/main/differences.md

 ### Embracing Eros

 - At Bottoms Up!
-Winter, we openly encourage the exploration of sexuality as an integral part of the shibari experience, we don't want to become the basic-fit version of .
+Winter, we openly encourage the exploration of sexuality as an integral part of the shibari experience.
+We don’t want to become a watered-down, mainstream version of this art.
-- Our event is a liberated space that transcends comercially-conformist boundaries, allowing for a full embrace of **eros** in rope practice.
+- Our event is a liberated space that transcends commercial boundaries, allowing for a full embrace of **eros** in rope practice.
 - We recognize and celebrate that **without eros, rope cannot fully embody shibari**; therefore, we encourage personal exploration and expression of sexuality as a natural and essential component of the experience.

 Join us in this unique setting where rope becomes a conduit for emotional and erotic expression, where learning is shared, and experiences transcend the ordinary, fostering a true appreciation for the art of shibari in its most authentic form.